Square meters to square feet conversion table

 Working the tool

 Enter a value in square meters and the square feet update live, no submit step.
 The dropdown flips the direction or moves to other area units, so going back the other way stays on one page.
-A reference table below the input lists the values people convert most.
+The conversion table above lists the values people convert most.

 Results round to a useful precision.
 The exact factor is 1 divided by 0.09290304, so for precision work you can carry more decimals (10.76391…) and scale from there cleanly.